15 Best Hot Springs & Spas in Iceland You Need to Try Now

 Deildartunguhver in West Iceland is Europe’s most powerful hot spring.
 On a visit, you’ll see a thermal river of bubbling 97°C (206.6°F) water that creates a vast amount of steam that can be seen miles away.

-Obviously, Deildartunguhver is far too hot for bathing.
-However, on a hill nearby is the luxurious Krauma Spa which utilises the water from Deildartunguhver in its hot tubs.
+Obviously, Deildartunguhver is far too hot to bathe in.
+However, on a hill nearby is the luxurious Krauma Spa, which utilizes the water from Deildartunguhver in its hot tubs.
 To cool down the boiling water and create the perfect bathing temperature, Krauma gets water from a nearby glacier, Okjökull.

 10. Laugarvatn Fontana – Geothermal Baths & Hot Spring Bread